bcgov/digital-principles/README.md

 ### 7. Act as trusted information stewards
 Manage information, including data, as a public asset in accordance with its value; apply rigour around decision-making, using data to take an evidence-based approach.

-### 8. Manage risks appropriately
+### 8. Manage risks proportionately
-Respect security, privacy and ethics, balancing them with the imperative for swift action; design risk mitigation strategies to be clear and to support iteration and agile delivery.
+Model risks dynamically and specifically, balancing robustness with speed of action and development.

 ### 9. Build internal capacity
 Empower all public servants to deliver excellent digital services; support teams, providing them with technology, tools and training; encourage innovation and controlled experimentation; build an organizational culture that supports constant learning.